marksibrahim/wiki-philosophy/README.md

 wikipedia-philosophy
 ====================
-tldr; a simple script to count number of steps it takes to hit the Philosopy page from a random Wikipedia page.
+tldr; a simple script to count number of steps it takes to hit the Philosophy page from a random Wikipedia page.

 The alt text of this xkcd: http://xkcd.com/903/ says: